|

 computing environment R and visualization software

-Circos for Hi-C analysis.
+Circos for Hi-C analysis.1.)
+Download and

 Install Ghostscript